December 13, 2017 |10 min read

 Let’s start with the good news.
 For most cats, a peaceful, quiet house with no other living things roaming about is heaven.
 Cats enjoy calm, stress-free environments.
 So the idea of leaving your cat home alone overnight while you go on a quick weekend getaway may not spark any objections from the peanut gallery (meow).

-If you’ll be gone for two days, leave three days’ worth of food out.
-This ensures your furry friend is covered just in case something delays your return home - like bumped flights, missed trains, or any number of winter blunders.
+If you’ll be gone for a short trip, like two days, leave three days’ worth of food out.
+This ensures your furry friend is covered just in case something delays your return home - like delayed air travel, missed trains, or any number of winter blunders.
 If you don’t have an automatic pet feeder, leave several bowls in different parts of your home so your cat can get some exercise and enjoy a little hunt while you’re away.
 Wherever there’s a food bowl, leave a water bowl, too.

 If at all possible, recruit a friend, family member, or neighbor your cat has met before to check in on your little one halfway through your trip.
-Your cat will welcome a little attention and you can rest easy knowing Fluffy hasn’t burned the house down out of spite.
+Your cat will welcome a little attention and you can rest easy knowing your feline companion hasn’t burned the house down out of spite.

 Best Case Scenario